 Thank you to the many community members who stepped forward to help at the Evacuation Center at the Oregon Fairgrounds.
 The outpouring of volunteers and donations was amazing!
 Find out more about volunteer needs or learn more about how to help as we move into the next step of recovery.

+Due to our evolving COVID19 response, volunteer applications for some programs may be delayed.
 We appreciate you, and apologize for any delays!
-If you have any questions, or immediate needs, please email us at firstname.lastname@example.org.
+If you have any questions or immediate needs, please email us at email@example.com.

 Volunteerism plays an important role here at Marion County, helping to build our relationship with citizens while building our capacity to deliver important services and supports.
 We are fortunate as we benefit from a community committed to civic engagement, and many volunteers make significant contribution in time, energy and expertise.

 Marion County offers a wide variety of program and event volunteer opportunities, as well as opportunities to serve on an advisory boards, committee or task force.
 Opportunities vary by department, and by the time of the year.
-We have spotlighted a few opportunities here, but you can find more information on our Ongoing Opportunities page.
-The 2019 Volunteer Annual Report is a great place to start if you want more information about where and how we engage volunteers.
+We have spotlighted a few current opportunities here, but you can find more information on our Ongoing Opportunities page.

 Spotlight on Volunteer Opportunities